l-with/terraform-provider-ldap/README.md

 ## Disclaimer

-This is by now can only be used to retrieve details about an LDAP entry.
+This - by now - can only be used to retrieve details about an LDAP entry.